GE Healthcare outpost lays off 10 percent

 Shumlin’s finance report says he spent $320,761 and he still has $932,975 on hand.

 Thursday was a deadline for candidates to file their post-election campaign finance reports with the Secretary of State’s office.

 The Vermonters First political action committee spent $952,435 to support conservative candidates.
-Most of the statewide candidates supported by the PAC lost their elections.

 N.H.
 HHS releasing report on Medicaid expansion